SSHcom/elastic-jump-host/README.md

 ## Bugs

 If you experience any issues with the library, please let us know via [GitHub issues](https://github.com/SSHcom/extender-on-aws/issues).
-We appreciate detailed and accurate reports that help us to identity and replicate the issue.
+We appreciate detailed and accurate reports that help us to identify and replicate the issue.

 * **Specify** the configuration of your environment.
 Include which operating system you use and the versions of runtime environments.

-* **Attach** logs, screenshots and exceptions, in possible.
+* **Attach** logs, screenshots and exceptions, if possible.

 * **Reveal** the steps you took to reproduce the problem, include code snippet or links to your project.